JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_NumericalModel_2D.md

 #### Add lithospheric layers
 In many geodynamic models, the lithosphere consists of a crust and mantle (or upper crust, lower crust and mantle lithosphere).
-We can use the function `LithosphericPhases` for this which is a simple way to set a lithospheric layering
+We can use the function `LithosphericPhases` for this, which is a simple way to set a lithospheric layering.
+The layering here is defined by the `Layers` and `Phases` arguments, where `Layers` is a vector of the thickness of each of the layers (counting from the top) and `Phases` is a vector of the phase numbers for each layer.

 ```julia
 lith = LithosphericPhases(Layers=[15 55], Phases=[1 2])